toledy/spotify/baseline_models.md

     Number of Genre Predictors = 54

-### Part (e) Multi-Linear Regression with Signifcant Predictors from part (a)
+### Multi-Linear Regression with Solely Significant Predictors

-Previously in part (a), our model includes all predictors and thus tend towards overfitting.
-In part (e), we fit a model with siginificant predictors from model in part (a) to reduce overfitting.
+Initially, our model included all predictors and thus tends towards overfitting.
+Here, we fit a model with solely significant predictors (out of all predictors) in the aim to reduce overfitting.
 We have a total of 49 predictors (cut down from 949 originally).

 Test $R^2$ score goes up to 0.0826, which is the best $R^2$ score we have achieved so far.
 This indicates that our previous model indeed suffers from overfitting.